“Without IT process management, there is no way to assure [cost-effective IT services]” – Casper van der Kolk

 Although pretty self-evident, ensuring a solid security net hangs over your servers both at their creation and during their lifespan is an absolutely mandatory part of owning a server in the first place.
 Without these measures, anyone with even a limited knowledge of servers will be able to break into yours and gain access to any and all of your sensitive information.

 Product information?
 Shared.
 Client personal data?
 On a shop-front display.
 Company security and funding information?
 You get the picture.

 Any and all access points to your servers need to be locked down tight; this includes physical routes.
+Access control is one way to help you secure your server room and minimize the chances of attackers getting physical access to the server room.
 Vulnerability needs to be regularly assessed, and many, many more tasks besides.

 Enter our server security checklist – a step-by-step, no-headache IT process which any employee with even a base level of server knowledge can follow.
 Designed for use both when setting up a new server and every time you run a security audit on an existing one, this nifty little checklist will ensure that your servers stay secure.

 Information Security Incident Response

 Your worst nightmare has happened, and your security has been breached.
 Whether it’s a colleague plugging in an infected USB device they received for Christmas, or hacker gaining access to the data of 134 million credit cards, you need to have an incident response plan locked and loaded to clamp down on the cause of the problem as soon as it’s detected.

 Not only can this limit the damage done during the breach, preventing the spread of whatever is attacking your system, but it can also provide vital information for how effective your security measures are.
 By rapidly responding to a situation, even mediocre security can benefit by at least showing itself to be inadequate as early as possible.